Crucifixion. 1887 Painting by Russian Painter Vasily Vereshchagin.

 Around A.D.
 50, Thallus wrote a history of the Eastern Mediterranean world spanning the time of the Trojan War (1200-1300 B.C.) to his own time.
 The history itself apparently no longer exists but certain quotations from the work appear in the writings of others.
 Julius Africanus a historian writing about A.D.
 220 was one such scholar who apparently had access to Thallus’ history.
 Thallus had a reference not to the crucifixion in his historical account but to the daytime darkness that occurred at that time.
 Africanus is quoted quoting the prior work and refuting the notion that the cause of the darkness could have been an eclipse:

 “On the whole world there pressed a most fearful darkness; and the rocks were rent by an earthquake, and many places in Judea and other districts were thrown down.
 This darkness Thallus, in the third book of his History, calls, as appears to me without reason, an eclipse of the sun.
-For the Hebrews celebrate the Passover on the 14th day according to the moon, and the passion of our Savior falls on the day before the Passover; but an eclipse of the sun takes place only when the moon comes under the sun.
+For the Hebrews celebrate the Passover on the 14th day according to the moon, and the passion of our Savior falls on the day before the Passover; but an eclipse of the sun takes place only when the moon comes under the sun.“Tertullian, in his Apologeticus, tells the story of the darkness that had commenced at noon during the crucifixion; those who were unaware of the prediction, he says, “no doubt thought it an eclipse”.
+He suggests that the evidence is still available: “You yourselves have the account of the world-portent still in your archives.”

 And it cannot happen at any other time but in the interval between the first day of the new moon and the last of the old, that is, at their junction: how then should an eclipse be supposed to happen when the moon is almost diametrically opposite the sun?
 Let opinion pass however; let it carry the majority with it; and let this portent of the world be deemed an eclipse of the sun, like others a portent only to the eye.